GOP leaders should protect the environment

 By JIM DIPESO

-AN HISTORICAL DOCUMENT: Letter to the editor, Valley Daily News, published April 25, 1996
+AN HISTORICAL DOCUMENT: Letter to the editor, Valley Daily News, Kent, Washington, published April 25, 1996

 The upcoming election presents a stark choice for the Republican party.
 Down one path lies a chance to be America’s majority for the next generation.
 Down another lies a blown opportunity of historic proportions.
 So far, the party’s leaders in Congress seem bent on taking the latter path.
 The reason is the congressional leadership’s absurd proposals to gut sound conservation and environmental protection laws, many enacted under the direction of Republican leaders such as Richard Nixon.